28ede1/flixster-starter/planning.md

 because the fetch request only gets 20 pages at a time, we need a way to still have the older pages there after you make a call to load more pages.

-the "setMovieData" basically says: if the page is 1, replace the entire list, else append the data results to the current list of movies ([...prev,...results] does this)
+the "setMovieData" basically says: if pageToFetch is 1, replace the entire list, else append the data results to the current list of movies ([...prev,...results] does this)

 lastly we make sure to save the total number of pages that TMDb has in the variable so that